 HIPAA is the Health Insurance Portability and Accountability Act which was accepted on August 21nd, 1996.
-It was approved by the US Congress and signed by President Bill Clinton primarily to update the flow of medical information and to predict how personal information stored in medical institutions and medical insurance companies should be protected from fraud and theft as well as to refer on restrictions for medical insurance.
+It was approved by the US Congress and signed by President Bill Clinton primarily to update the flow of medical information and to predict how personal information stored in medical institutions and medical insurance companies should be protected from fraud and theft as well as to refer to restrictions for medical insurance.
 It was also known as the Kennedy – Kassebaum Act or Kassebaum – Kennedy Act upon the names of its leading lobbyists.

 The act consists of five sections: